SE::AOL::Suggest - AOL Search Suggestion Scraper

 Similar to SE::Google::Suggest.

-Outputting suggestions to a CSV table
+Outputting to a CSV table

 Similar to SE::Google::Suggest.